Application of Transformers for Nonlinear Channel Compensation in Optical Systems: Conclusion

 \section{Conclusion}

-In this work, by using Transformers, we introduced a new channel nonlinear compensation method based on the self-attention mechanism.
-We show that Transformers can be employed effectively for coherent long-haul transmissions.
+In this work, we introduced a new nonlinear channel compensation method based on the self-attention mechanism in Transformers.
+We show that Transformer-NLCs can be employed effectively for coherent long-haul transmissions.
 Efficient embedding and detailed implementation of Transformers as well as the use of a physics-informed mask were presented.
 Moreover, the designs were optimized for block-processing in order to meet the practical high-throughput/low-latency requirements of long-haul optical transmission.
-The presented designs were supported with numerical results which show that one can use the Transformer-NLCs as an efficient, flexible and parallelizable solution to compensate the fiber nonlinearity.
-A direction for further studies is simplifying the Transformer-NLC design.
+The presented designs were supported with numerical results for various transmission scenarios which show that one can use the Transformer-NLCs as an efficient, flexible, universal and parallelizable solution to compensate the fiber nonlinearity.
+To argue the benefits of Transformer-NLC, we also compared its performance versus complexity with DBP and LSTM-NLC.
+Specifically, through various changes in symbol rate and PMD coefficients, the advantage and flexibility of Transformer-NLC over DBP were demonstrated.
+A direction for further studies can be simplifying the Transformer-NLC design.
 One possible approach is to modify the attention structure by designing a more efficient and kernel-based formulation of the self-attention.
 Furthermore, the impacts of quantization and pruning need to be studied for practical deployment through both post-training simplification and quantization-aware training.